ava11235/ava11235.github.io/_posts/2025-04-15-data-analytics-s3-glue-athena.md

 ## Starting Point: Our Customer Data

 We'll work with a customer dataset containing basic information like card IDs, personal details, and location information.
-The CSV file contains these columns: card_id, customer_id, lastname, firstname, email, address, birthday, and country.
+The CSV file contains these columns:
+`card_id, customer_id, lastname, firstname, email, address, birthday, and country`

 ## Step 1: Upload to Amazon S3